simeoncloud/docs/how-to.md

 *   Please note that you may alternatively wait until the nightly scheduled Sync and you will be prompted to approve changes during this process.

-## Update a tenant-specific configuration
+## Update a tenant-specific configuration and sync

 *   Add the setting in the tenant Azure portal - a list of the configuration types automated by Simeon can be found [here](https://simeoncloud.github.io/docs/#/managed-configurations)